SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

             type: text
             marks:
               -
+                type: bold
+              -
                 type: italic
             text: Seriously
           -
             type: text
+            text: .
+          -
+            type: hardBreak
+          -
+            type: text
-            text: '.
-We recognize that every organization and vendor is unique so please identify a price point that makes sense for your budget when you fill out the interest form.'
+            text: 'We recognize that every organization and vendor is unique so please identify a price point that makes sense for your budget when you fill out the interest form.'
       -
         type: paragraph
         attrs: